Is Music a Universal Language?

 And then there’s “body language.”
 By this we mean the postures, gestures, movements and facial expressions we use to convey emotions, social status, and so on.
 Although we often use body language when we speak, linguists don’t consider it a true form of language.
 Instead, it’s a communication system, just as are the so-called languages of bees and flowers.

 By definition, language is a communication system consisting of (1) a set of meaningful symbols (words) and (2) a set of rules for combining those symbols (syntax) into larger meaningful units (sentences).
-While many species have communication systems, none of these count as language because they lack one or the other component.
+While many species have communication systems, none of these count as a language because they lack one or the other component.

 The alarm and food calls of many species consist of a set of meaningful symbols, but they lack rules for combining those symbols.
 Likewise, bird song and whale song have rules for combining elements, but these elements aren’t meaningful symbols.
 Only the song as a whole has meaning—“Hey ladies, I’m hot,” and “Hey other guys, stay away!”